Universal Finite Subgroup of the Tate Curve: Introduction

-In \cite{Str97} and \cite{Str98} Strickland gives an explicit construction of the universal subgroup of order $p^k$ of the formal group of Morava E-theory.
-However, there is no known constructions of the universal finite subgroup of any elliptic curve.
-In this paper we construct the universal subgroup of rank $N$ of the Tate curve $Tate(q)$.

-The Tate curve $Tate(q)$ is an elliptic curve over Spec$\mathbb{Z}((q))$, which is classified as the completion of the algebraic stack of some nice generalized elliptic curves at infinity.
-A good reference for $Tate(q)$ is Section 2.6 of \cite{AHS}.
-Tate K-theory is the generalized elliptic cohomology associated to the Tate curve.
-The relation between Tate K-theory and string theory is better understood than for most known elliptic cohomology theories.
-The definition of $G-$equivariant Tate K-theory for finite groups $G$ is modelled on the loop space of a global quotient orbifold, which is formulated explicitly in Section 2, \cite{Gan07}.
-Its relation with string theory and loop space makes Tate K-theory itself a distinctive subject to study.

-In Section 8.7.1 \cite{KM85} Katz and Mazur discuss the torsion points of order $N$ of $Tate(q)$, which can be classified by the Tate K-theory of the cyclic group $\mathbb{Z}/N\mathbb{Z}$, shown by Ganter in \cite{Gan07}.
-In \cite{HuanPower} we give a classification theorem of the finite subgroups of $Tate(q)$, which is analogous to the principal result in Strickland \cite{Str98}.
-More explicitly, the Tate K-theory of symmetric groups modulo a certain transfer ideal classifies finite subgroups of the Tate curve.
+In this paper we show the universal finite subgroup of the Tate curve exists and provide an explicit construction of it.

+The Tate curve $Tate(q)$ is an elliptic curve over Spec $\mathbb{Z}((q))$.
+The formal group of it is the multiplicative group.
+Thus, it is a form of $K$-theory.
+We call the theory $K_{Tate}$.
+It is the elliptic cohomology theory that is first discovered; See \cite{Mor89}.
+In \cite{HuanPower} we discuss the moduli problem [N-Isog] for the Tate curve and prove in \cite[Theorem 7.4]{HuanPower} that the finite subgroups of order $N$ of the Tate curve $Tate(q)$ can be classified by the Tate K-theory of the symmetric group $\Sigma_N$ modulo a certain transfer ideal.
 The application of an intermediate theory, quasi-elliptic cohomology, is essential in the proof of this classification theorem, as shown in Section 6.3 in \cite{HuanPower}.

-These two classifications are essential ingredients in the construction of the universal group of order $N$.

-Quasi-elliptic cohomology also plays a key role in the construction of the universal finite subgroup of the Tate curve.
-It is motivated by Ganter in \cite{Gan07}, set up by Rezk in his unpublished manuscript \cite{Rez11}, and written in detail in the author's PhD thesis \cite{Huanthesis}.
-This theory is a variant of Tate K-theory.
-It is the orbifold K-theory of a space of constant loops.
-For global quotient orbifolds, it can be expressed in terms of equivariant K-theories.
-Quasi-elliptic cohomology serves as an object both reflecting the geometric nature of elliptic curves and more practicable to study.
+In this paper we construct the universal finite subgroup of order $N$ of the Tate curve $Tate(q)$.
+The finite subgroups of the Tate curve are the kernels of isogenies.
+In light of this fact, we construct the universal finite subgroup of $Tate(q)$ as the kernel of an isogeny.
+Furthermore, as shown in \cite{AndoIsog}, there is some correspondence between isogenies and operations among complex oriented cohomology theories under some condition.
+By \cite[Theorem A, Section 6.3]{AndoIsog}, the isogenies of certain form give rise to operations of Tate K-theory with proper coefficient rings.
+The construction of the isogenies will be recalled in Section \ref{tatecurve}.
+Especially, these operations have relations with the additive power operation of Tate K-theory, which is constructed from the stringy power operation of Tate K-theory \cite{Gan07}.